-Matched bets are the most common form of betting bonus and is type used by almost all of online arms of the big UK high street bookmakers.
-Fairly simple – you sign up, deposit and place a bet with your own money.
+Matched bets are the most common form of betting bonus and are the type used by almost all online arms of the big UK high street bookmakers.
+They are fairly simple – you sign up, then deposit and place a bet with your own money.
 Once the bet has been settled you will then receive a free bet token worth the same as your qualifying bet.

 All matched bets are either for a fixed amount such as £25, or have a minimum & maximum range you can choose from – such as between £10 and £50.

-For the first example in the above paragraph you would need to deposit and bet at least £25 after which you would receive a £25 bet (even if you bet £50) and for the second example your bet could be anything over £10 – your free bet will be for the same amount, up to the maximum of £50.
+For the first example in the above paragraph you would need to deposit and bet at least £25 after which you would receive a £25 free bet (even if you bet more than £25), and for the second example your bet could be anything over £10 and your free bet will be for the same amount, up to the maximum of £50.

 Occasionally you will find a bookie who is offering a bet that is for a different amount to your qualifying bet (such as bet £5 and get a £10 free bet), but in most cases it’s a like-for-like bonus.

 Second chance bets are a little bit like matched bets, except that you only receive a free bet if your qualifying bet loses.
 For example, if a bookie offers a £25 bet you would need to sign up, deposit and bet at least £25.

 If your bet loses you would then receive a £25 free bet token, whilst if it wins you wouldn’t receive anything other than the winnings from the bet with your own money.
-In some cases you’ll receive money back in cash, but this is rarer and it most often comes in the form of free bets.
+In some cases you’ll receive money back in cash after a loss, but this is rarer and it most often comes in the form of free bets.

 The final type of betting bonus we’ll look at is a deposit bonus.
 Here you receive bonus funds relative to the amount of your first deposit at the betting site.